sfera-labs/exo-sense-rp-arduino/examples/ExoSenseModbusRtu/README.md

 |401|W|6|16|unsigned short|s/10|Buzzer beep with specified duration|
 |501|R/W|1,5|1|-|-|LED state|

-Registers values are set to `0xFFFF` (for unsigned short data type registers) or `0x8000` (signed short) upon error or no data available.
+Upon error or no data available, registers values are set to `0xFFFF` (for unsigned short data type registers) or `0x8000` (signed short).